Koudela/eArc-eventTree/README.md

-If a dependency container is injected into the `eventDispatcherFactory` each event has a getter for this container, such that the listeners can be used as controllers. (eArc/router v1.0 will map http requests to event trees.)
+If a dependency container is injected into the `eventDispatcherFactory` each event has a getter for this container, such that the listeners can be used as (front) controllers. (eArc/router v1.0 will map http requests to event trees.)

 ## The listener